simplicityf/number-classification-API/README.md

-# This is a simple Flask application returning a json format
+# This is a simple Flask application returning a json response
+# This response returns: An email, current_time format, GitHub Url

 # Getting Started